velazquez-96/D3-challenge/README.md

 ## Data

-The data used is based on 2014 ACS 1-year estimates: https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml.The current data set incldes data on rates of income, obesity, poverty, etc. by state.
+The data used is based on 2014 ACS 1-year estimates: https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml.
+The current [dataset](D3_data_journalism/data.csv) incldes data on rates of income, obesity, poverty, etc. by state.
 MOE stands for "margin of error."

 ## Features